 Feral Hog workshops and events

-GACD, in partnership with local Conservation Districts across Georgia, is leading multiple efforts to address this growing problem and the detrimental impacts to Georgia's environmental and agricultural landscape by bringing together the state’s top experts on feral swine in a series of educational workshops for farmers and landowners.
+GACD, in partnership with local Conservation Districts across Georgia, is leading multiple efforts to address this growing problem and the detrimental impacts to Georgia's environmental and agricultural landscape by bringing together the state’s top experts on feral hogs in a series of educational workshops for farmers and landowners.

 Partnering agencies for this effort include the U.S. Department of Agriculture (USDA) Wildlife Services, Georgia Department of Natural Resources - Wildlife Resources Division, Georgia Department of Agriculture, and University of Georgia Warnell School of Forestry & Natural Resources.